 Generally this means that the enclosure you provide for your animals must stop them from going over, under or through your fence.

 After hours emergency animal control situations are to be reported on 1300 007 662 (follow the voice prompt and select the option for animal control).
-Please note this phone number is strictly for afterhours emergencies only (i.e. dog attacks).
+Please note this phone number is strictly for afterhours emergencies only (i.e. aggressive dogs, restrained wandering dogs, dog attacks and roaming stock in the town area).

-All complaints relating to barking dogs, wandering dogs etc. do not constitute an emergency and will be dealt with on the next working day of Council.
+All complaints relating to other situations such as barking dogs, unrestrained wandering dogs etc will be dealt with on the next working day.

 Registration makes it easier for lost animals to be identified and reunited with their owners.
 All dogs over the age of three months in urban areas must be registered with Council and the current registration tag must be attached to the animal.